StatesCasinos Editorial Team Reviewed by StatesCasinos Editorial Team · Updated

 Charitable Gaming: Fargo, Bismarck, and the Urban Gaming Scene

-North Dakota’s charitable gaming system is one of the most distinctive gambling models in the United States.
-A 1976 constitutional amendment authorized non-profit organizations to conduct gaming for fundraising purposes.
-The state legislature and the North Dakota Gaming Division subsequently built out the regulatory framework, creating a system in which licensed charities, not venues or commercial operators, hold the authority to run casino-style games.
+North Dakota’s charitable gaming system began with a 1976 constitutional amendment that authorized non-profit organizations to conduct gaming for fundraising purposes.
+The state legislature and the North Dakota Gaming Division later built the regulatory framework.
+Licensed charities, not venues or commercial operators, hold the authority to run the permitted games.

 In practice, this means that the blackjack table at a Fargo bar may be operated by a local VFW post, a fraternal organization, or another qualifying non-profit.
 The venue provides the space; the charity provides the license and the dealers.
 Allowed games include blackjack, poker, and pull-tabs.
 The minimum age for charitable gaming is 18, compared to 21 at tribal casinos.